 Currently, Ken Baker is the National Director of Culture ConneXions, which is a ministry of SIM.
 SIM is dedicated to coaching churches in intercultural ministry by training congregations comprehensively in Missions vision and engagement.

-Ken Baker has had considerable experience working alongside congregations that are in transition toward intercultural integration.
+In addition to this, Ken Baker has considerable experience working alongside congregations in transition towards intercultural integration.

 D.Miss., Trinity International University/TEDS